freerange/site/soups/blog/sharing-credentials.snip.markdown

 There is obviously some risk in trusting all our company credentials to a cloud service like Dropbox, but we hope that this is somewhat mitigated by the fact that the keychain file is encrypted using [Triple DES][].

 Although this solution served us well for a number of years, it didn't offer integration with any browsers.
-Although the built-in password management functionality in Safari and Chrome did store credentials in the default "login" keychain, there didn't seem to be a way to have them use multiple keychains.
+Although the built-in password management functionality in Safari and Chrome does store credentials in the default "login" keychain, there didn't seem to be a way to have them use multiple keychains.

 Most of us were already using the excellent [1Password][] application and typically we'd look up the credentials for a given service in the shared company keychain and then save them in our personal 1Password keychains.
 This was less than ideal, both from a user experience point of view and a security point of view.